MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account-resources.md

 1. Select **Refresh** until the **Status** column shows **Registered**.
 Registration takes a minute or two.

-> [!NOTE]
-> If the status already shows **Registered**, you don't need to register this provider again.
+> &#128221; If the status already shows **Registered**, you don't need to register this provider again.
 Registering this provider requires the `Microsoft.DocumentDB/register/action` permission at the subscription scope.
 The Owner and Contributor roles include this permission.

 You might also need to register **Microsoft.CloudShell** in the same subscription by repeating these steps.
 Azure Cloud Shell requires this provider.